LATEST COVID-19 DEVELOPMENTS:

 GLOBAL CORONAVIRUS NUMBERS:

-Data current as of 1830 AEDT on January 24, taking in federal and state/territory government updates, Johns Hopkins Coronavirus Resource Centre figures.
+Data current as of 1800 AEDT on April 6, taking in federal and state/territory government updates and Johns Hopkins Coronavirus Resource Centre figures.

 Australian Associated Press